Surinam, Mauritius

 Surinam is a village located in the Savanne District of Mauritius.
-According to the Statistics Mauritius census in 2011, the population was 10,507.
+According to the 2011 census by Statistics Mauritius, the population was 10,507.

 Nightingale College was a college in Surinam, Mauritius founded on 1 July 1964 by Seewooparsad Goolab.
 It was first located at Dr Sauzier's residence in Souillac.
 In 1965 it moved to L'Eglise St Jacques and in 1968 to a location near Souillac Hospital.
 It moved to Royal Road, Surinam in March 1970, where it remained until its takeover by the Ministry of Education.